ResetSmith/ResetSmith.github.io/content/posts/wordpress/lamp_22/index.md

 sudo a2dissite 000-default.conf
 ```

 Before proceeding further you can check the syntax of your Apache Virtualhost file by running this command.
-If you receive any errors you will need to correct them before moving on.
+You will get a warning that the current DocumentRoot folder does not exist.
+That is correct, but we will be creating that folder in a later step.
+If you see any additional errors, they will need to be corrected before moving on.
 ```
 sudo apache2ctl configtest
 ```

-You will get a warning that the current DocumentRoot folder does not exist.
-That is correct, but we will be creating that folder in a later step.
 Now we will enable the rewrite module in Apache that is required for WordPress.
 ```
 sudo a2enmod rewrite
 ```